edisontw/pepepow-android-wallet/LLMQ_DISABLE_SUMMARY.md

 # LLMQ/Evolution Features Disabled for PEPEPOW

+> *This is a dashj compatibility fix unrelated to the FAST bootstrap overlay.
+It addresses NPE crashes from Dash Evolution features that PEPEPOW does not support.*

 ## 🎯 Objective

 Disable Dash Evolution (LLMQ, InstantSend, Quorum) features completely in PEPEPOW to prevent `NullPointerException` errors during SPV sync.